 Similarly, we do not require that applicants have extensive experience in with group facilitation or peer leadership positions to be considered for BOLT.
 We recognize that there are many different sorts of leaders at Brown, many of whom have not gotten their opportunity to shine.
 As much as we can, we strive to look beyond traditional manifestations of leadership in applicants.
 Guiding a friend through a difficult time or finding ways to make the most of your own situation can prepare you just as well for the challenge of BOLT leading as holding a high ranking position in student government or founding a club or organization.

 What we look for most in selecting applicants is not so much experience but potential.
 Can you take on a challenge with a smile on your face?
 Can you make clear judgments in times of stress?
 Can you recognize your own struggles without forgetting about your strengths?
 Do you have enough time to be at every training, every week in the spring, and enjoy it?
 Are you interested in leading a BOLT group -- not just on the trip but throughout the fall semester?
 If so, then you should certainly apply.

-Part 2 provides the space to explain in detail what attracts you to being a BOLT leader and why you think you'd be good for the job.
-Please take time on these essays; they are important in the selection process.
-They will be due January 15th, 2012.
+2) Part 2 will be sent to you.
+This is the main application and it provides the space to explain in detail what attracts you to being a BOLT leader and why you think you'd be good for the job.
+Please take time on these essays; they are important in the selection process and they help prepare you for your interview.
+They will be due January 15th, 2015.

-Please know that our selection process is does not include identifying information that would bias our selection committee.
+Please know that our selection process does not include identifying information that would bias our selection committee.
+We also request non-BOLT recommendations to also avoid bias in our process.
 We do this to ensure that friendships or prior relationships are not a factor in selection.